shrideio/shoebox/README.md

 3. Run a server on-premises.

-   No comment on that, you are in full charge.

 Either way, be mindful of the law of diminishing returns.
 For example, the premium paid for the extra storage on a VPS may equalize the VPS rental cost with the dedicated server monthly fee.
-The same is true for the dedicated server option, as the cost may eventually grow to the point where it is more reasonable to purchase services from a cloud service provider.
 Long story short, do back-of-the-napkin-math.

 ### Q/A

 - How to help or contribute?

   We are no Linux gurus, Docker experts, or technical writing virtuosos, so you are more than welcome to contribute!
-File an issue ticket or even better open a pull requests, we will do our best to respond as soon as possible.
+File an issue ticket or even better open a pull request, we will do our best to respond as soon as possible.
 Constructive criticism is highly appreciated.

 - Any gotchas?

   Firstly, it is a single machine configuration incapable of running on a cluster.
 That potentially may become a problem when simultaneously running several build pipelines would degrade the performance of the other services.
 This deficiency should be resolved once the services are made deployable to a Kubernetes cluster.

   Secondly, the technology of your choice must support Docker containerization for using the Drone build pipeline.
-If if does not, consider consider using alternatives such as [Jenkins CI](https://jenkins.io/) or [Concourse](https://concourse-ci.org/).
+If it does not, consider using alternatives such as [Jenkins CI](https://jenkins.io/) or [Concourse](https://concourse-ci.org/).
 No setup script or documentation is provided for the alternative CI services currently, however it might be added in the future and you are more than welcome to contribute.

   And lastly, the current build pipeline is .NET Core biased.
 Please feel free to contribute and add pipeline configurations for other technologies.